Frequently Asked Questions

 A separate and third development permit application for the building (including building design components such as exterior façade and interior layouts) was submitted in July 2024.

-We are committed to delivering this project as quickly as possible so Calgarians and visitors can begin using Scotia Place, community ice rink, and public amenities.
+We are committed to delivering this project as quickly as possible so Calgarians and visitors can begin using Scotia Place, the community ice rink, and public amenities.
 It is a multi-year construction project, and every effort is being made to shorten the timeframe and avoid project delays.

 By sequencing the permit applications this way, we can schedule the work and trades required to begin the excavation process as soon as the design of Scotia Place is complete.
 This process creates efficiency and saves time and cost in the overall project schedule.